RayBB/openlibrary-docs/GitHub-Issues---Triage-and-Maintenance.md

 ## Assignee

 As much as possible, each issue should have exactly **one** assignee, who "owns" the issue.
+The goal is to identify who we should turn to find out what is going on with that issue, and who should feel empowered to make decisions about how to resolve it (getting whatever buy-in or review is appropriate).

 Note: as an **owner** of an issue, you may or may not be doing the work, you're simply causing it to get done.
 It is fine to own